jiangjiechen/ekar-wowchemy/content/home/info.md

 Our benchmark consists of 1,655 (in **Chinese**) and 1,251 (in **English**) problems sourced from **the Civil Service Exams**, which require intensive background knowledge to solve.
 More importantly, we design a **free-text explanation scheme** to explain whether an analogy should be drawn, and manually annotate them for *each and every question and candidate answer*.

+You can find the slides, poster and video about E-KAR at <a href="https://jiangjiechen.github.io/publication/ekar/">here</a>.

 ## Data Instance